Supply Chain Management: An Introduction and Guide to Increasing Performance

 Supply Chain Optimization Cost Tradeoffs

-Increased locations and partners would naturally make the above chain more difficult to coordinate and manage.
-With the modern global market being as competitive as it is, even for small businesses, it’s imperative that managers aim to minimize labor and material costs in a way that is progressively flexible.
-Many companies have outsourced portions of their manufacturing or supply chain to partners.
-By sharing the capacity of these partners, sometimes even with competitors, they are able to overcome the high facility cost in the equation or to minimize the inherent complexity of numerous locations.
+The chain above grows harder to coordinate and manage as the locations and partners multiply.
+In a global market this competitive, even small businesses have to keep cutting labor and material costs in a flexible, progressive way.
+Many companies have outsourced part of their manufacturing or supply chain to third-party partners.
+By sharing the capacity of those partners, sometimes even with competitors, they overcome the high facility cost or reduce the complexity of running many locations.

 Choose Your Supply Chain Partners Wisely